lancher

 Using IOWN to break through the limits in space utilization.

 Current technology focuses on increasing the speed and volume of information processing, yet that approach places strain on the planet.
-Networks are stretched to the max.
-Chances are, either your mobile network or internet connection has stopped working at one time or another.
-From outages sparked by a natural disaster, bad weather, human error, or network overload, it’s abundantly clear we need to reconsider the communications infrastructure that unites our world.
+Networks are stretched to the max, facing outages sparked by a natural disaster, bad weather, human error, or network overload.
+It’s abundantly clear we need to reconsider the communications infrastructure that unites our world.

 Space-based sustainable data centers